 For a free case evaluation, call our experienced and aggressive Pittsburgh Criminal Lawyer, Christopher Thomas today.
 Attorney Thomas has years of experience in defending the rights of people charged with crimes in Western Pennsylvania.
 He can answer your questions and give you options for how to proceed with your case.

-At SMA Law Group, we want to help you protect your future.
+At SMT Legal, we want to help you protect your future.

 If you are facing murder charges in PA, you could receive a sentence of anywhere from 20 years in prison to the death penalty, plus a $50,000 fine.